muzhawir/muzhawir/README.md

-🧙🏼 **Neophyte Elixir Alchemist** — currently learning to write Elixir sigils into hex scrolls while exploring the magical realm of this programming language ⚗️
+🧙🏼⚗️ A Neophyte Elixir Alchemist — learning to craft Elixir sigils, writing them into the Hex Grimoire, and discovering the magic of this programming language along the way.

 ## [Latest Post](https://dev.to/muzhawir) • [Learning Notes Series](https://dev.to/muzhawir/series)